The Exemption Challenge

 1. Addressing Hesitancy

-The high exemption rate (20.5%) indicates that while care is available, parents are actively opting out at school age.
+The high exemption rate indicates that parents are actively opting out.
+Education must be the primary tool.

 Education

-Launch community education campaigns to address vaccine hesitancy and misconceptions.
+Launch community education campaigns to address misconceptions through trusted local voices.

 2. Leveraging Early Success